Ski: Modern skis

 1962: a fibreglass ski, Kneissl's White Star, was used by Karl Schranz to win two gold medals at the FIS Alpine World Ski Championships.
 By the late '60s fibreglass had mostly replaced aluminum.

 In 1974, Magne Myrmo became the last world champion (Falun, 15 km cross-country) using wooden skis.

 In 1975, the torsion box ski construction design is patented.
 The patent is referenced by Kästle, Salomon, Rottefella, and Madshus.
 In 1993 Elan introduced the Elan SCX model, skis with a much wider tip and tail than waist.
 When tipped onto their edges, they bend into a curved shape and carve a turn.
-Cross-country techniques use different styles of turns; edging is not as important, and skis have little sidecut.
+Cross-country techniques use different styles of turns; edging is not as important, and cross-country skis have little sidecut.
 For many years, alpine skis were shaped similarly to cross-country, simply shorter and wider, but the Elan SCX introduced a radial sidecut design that dramatically improved performance.
 Other companies quickly followed suit, one Austrian ski designer admitting, "It turns out that everything we thought we knew for forty years was wrong."
 Line Skis, the first free-ski focused ski company inspired the newschool freeskiing movement with its twin-tip ski boards in 1995.
 The first company to successfully market and mass-produce a twin-tip ski to ski switch (skiing backwards) was the Salomon Group, with its 1080 ski in 1998.